 The Corporation has now grown the portfolio of royalty generating projects to a level that is sufficient to cover its overhead costs.
-This positive cash flow is expected to continue to grow in the near term with acquisition of two operational royalties and the commencement of commercial operations of Young Wind and Appaloosa in late 2022 and with the expected commencement of commercial operations of the 300 MW El Sauz wind project in the first half of 2023.
+This positive cash flow is expected to continue to grow with the expected commencement of commercial operations of the 300MW El Sauz wind project expected later in 2023 and the continuing progression of new operating stage royalties emanating from its portfolio of development stage royalty investments.

-With over \$325,000,000 in investment agreements closed by the Joint Venture over the past four years, the Corporation believes that the royalty financing model for the renewable energy sector is growing and will increasingly be adopted by the sector.
+With over \$370,000,000 in investment agreements closed by the Joint Venture over the past four years, the Corporation believes that the royalty financing model for the renewable energy sector has gained adoption by the renewables sector and will continue to grow as a result of the transition to cleaner energy sources.
 GBR continues to evaluate new royalty investment opportunities spanning the full spectrum of development to operational stage assets, which are expected to augment its embedded growth profile.